 What Should You Do If You Receive a Negative Decision?

-If you file an appeal to the Immigration Court against a negative decision, then your appeal will go directly to the board of immigration appeals almost every time.
+If you file an appeal to the Immigration Court against a negative decision, your appeal will go directly to the board of immigration appeals almost every time.
 From there, you go to see the circuit court.
 The circuit court is a federal court over a series of states in your area.
 Different circuit courts are present all over the country.
 For example, Phoenix, Arizona is the 9th Circuit Court of Appeals for the West Coast and Hawaii.

 What Are Your Odds at the Board of Immigration Appeals?